abhor-g/abhor-g.github.io/index.md

 ---
 layout: default
 title: Abhor Gupta
-description: Machine Learning Engineer & Research Fellow (RL)
+description: Machine Learning Engineer
 ---

 ## About Me
 I am a Machine Learning Engineer at Infocusp Innovations and a former Research Fellow IIT Madras.
 My primary interest is in the application of Reinforcement Learning to solve complex problems, especially in control systems and healthcare.

-I currently work on sleep stage detection and sleep enhancement using AI.
+I currently work on sleep stage detection and sleep enhancement using deep learning.

 ---